 In general, Company contributions are immediately tax deductible by the Company, but participants do not recognize income for tax purposes until distributions are made to them.
-The Company's Board of Directors determines the amount of Company contributions to the ESOP to be made each year in cash, Company Common Stock, by forgiveness of indebtedness owed by the Trust to the Company or any Affiliated Company (as that term is defined in the ESOP) or by the Company's or an Affiliated Company's payment of indebtedness owed by the Trust to any third party, with consideration for federal tax laws.
-The Company made a \$700,000 cash contribution to the ESOP for the 2008 plan year, and the Company made cash contributions totaling \$4,975,000 for the four years prior to that.
+The Company's Board of Directors determines the amount of Company contributions to the ESOP to be made each year in cash, Company Common Stock, by forgiveness of indebtedness owed by the trust to the Company or any Affiliated Company (as that term is defined in the ESOP) or by the Company's or an Affiliated Company's payment of indebtedness owed by the trust to any third party, with consideration for federal tax laws.
+The Company did not make a cash contribution to the ESOP for the 2011 plan year, and the Company made cash contributions totaling \$2,100,000 during the four years prior to the 2011 plan year.
 Employees may not make contributions to the ESOP.
 Contributions in cash are used to purchase Company Common Stock.
 However, other investments may be made and loans may be incurred by the ESOP for the purchase of Company Common Stock.

 The Plan Committee has determined that cash dividends paid by the Company on shares of the Company's Common Stock held by the ESOP shall be paid out to the participants.
-The plan committee has the right to revoke this decision at any time.
+The Plan Committee has the right to revoke this decision at any time.